Top 7 Tips for a More Productive Photoshop Workflow

 We are here to help you with seven tips for a more productive photoshop workflow!

 This tip is often overlooked not only by beginners but by professionals as well.

 When we have just started to learn Photoshop, there are so many instructions, step by step guides, and tips that we get easily overwhelmed with all the information.

 There are just so many things to know!
 Consequently, we do not want to put even more pressure on our brains, and it is very reasonable.
 As they say, learn to walk before you run.
 So we do not determine the keyboard shortcuts straight away.

 Yet, if you are reading this article, it is just the perfect time to improve your Photoshop workflow!

 Shortcuts are not only a way to show your proficiency in the language of technology, but they also have an impressive variety of benefits.

 First of all, it makes you more efficient, of course!
 You do not have to reach for the mouth every time you have to do something.

 It is especially vital for those who love to work from bed and barely can use a standard mouse, so they use the ones on their laptops (which consumes much time in the long run).
 Keyboard shortcuts are a great help there!

-- OmniPoint Adjustable Switches allow for customization of actuation distance from 0.4 millimeter to 3.6 millimeter
+- OmniPoint adjustable switches allow for customization of the actuation distance from 0.4 millimeter to 3.6 millimeter

 - RGB Illumination unmatched customization with 16.8 million colors per key